 Complex polymer systems are combinations of different types of polymers which can exist as single or multi-phase systems.
-The polymers of the components are chosen according to criteria like: costs, - processing performance, - mechanical properties, - thermal properties, etc..
+The polymers of the components are chosen according to criteria like: - costs,- processing performance,- mechanical properties,- thermal properties, etc...
 One of the main reasons for combining polymers is effectively costs.
 Polymer combinations are cost effective since mixing an expensive material with a less expensive one, provides increased performance at a lower price.
 Polymers are also blended to combine the specific properties of different materials in one.
 Crystalline and amorphous materials are good combinations.
 Amorphous materials are transparent and have a better dimensional stability; crystalline materials are stiffer.
-The combination of a thermoplastic material with an elastomer provides high stiffness and good miscible
+The combination of a thermoplastic material with an elastomer provides high stiffness and good impact resistance.
+Combining polymer materials permits to create new material properties, without developing a new material.